CloudBreadProject/CloudBread-Dev-Authkey-Gen-Android/README.md

 ##Installation guide
 For this project to your Repository and open it in Visual Studio 2015.

-Change app.xaml.cs file code to your Authenticated Server
+Change *app.xaml.cs* file code to your Authenticated Server
 ```
 public static MobileServiceClient MobileService = new MobileServiceClient(
     "https://yourcloudbreadserver.azurewebsites.net/api/ping"
 );
 ```

-Change property of *MobileServiceAuthenticationProvider* to your authentication setting.
+Change *MainPage.xaml.cs* file property of *MobileServiceAuthenticationProvider* to your authentication setting.
 ```
 user = await App.MobileService
   .LoginAsync(MobileServiceAuthenticationProvider.Facebook);  // change here